Spanakorizo is a classic Greek spinach rice that's easy and comforting. You only need a few ingredients to make this delicious spinach rice recipe.

 - The dish is ready once the water is absorbed and the rice is cooked completely.

 There are a few variation of this recipe.
 Some families use tomato paste or chopped fresh tomatoes instead of crushed tomatoes and that works well, too.
-As for herbs, some might opt for fresh parsley or dill which would work.
+As for herbs, some might opt for fresh parsley or dill.

 When it comes to consistency, you can make this dish with more water and tomatoes so it has more liquid - or add less so the rice is fluffier.
 I like to keep the amount of water in the middle, about 2 ½ cups, so the rice is very creamy yet not soupy.